 Late Application Submission

-You can get a TPS status through an immigration judge, the steps to get it are:
+An immigrant can also obtain TPS through an immigration judge.
+To do this, the steps to follow are:

-- The immigration judge or the Board of Immigration Appeals (BIA) will grant you TPS status after providing USCIS with the necessary evidence when you apply for your first TPS.
-You must also submit a copy of Form I-821.
+Step 1: The immigration judge or the Board of Immigration Appeals (BIA) grants the immigrant TPS after providing USCIS with the necessary evidence when applying for their first TPS.
+The immigrant may also submit a copy of their approved I-821.

-- You will need to refer to the information shown below:
+Step 2: You will need to refer to the information presented below:

-- Submit only Form I-765 with specified fees.
+- File only Form I-765 with the specified fees.

 - You will have to send the form to the email address that appears on the TPS page in your country of origin.